Exmark Z Turf Equipment Backyard Life

 Fertilize

 When you fertilize, the same thing happens.
-If you spread fertilizer over the entire yard, it goes into the core plug where the seed is, and won’t get washed away, either.
-When it does rain, the seedling is lower in the ground, providing protecting and ensuring it will hold moisture longer.
+If you spread fertilizer over the entire yard, it goes into the core plug where the seed is and won’t get washed away, either.
+When it does rain, the seedling is lower in the ground, providing protection and ensuring it will hold moisture longer.
 It will also provide a much needed layer of defense in the case of a surprise cold front.
 In a way, says Latimer, aerating creates the perfect little greenhouse for seedlings to grow in.

 Take Care of Leveling Issues